 The Clio is a real hit with first time buyers and is very good value.
 Fun to drive, good value and great fuel economy, what’s not to like about this little run around?
 Whilst there are Campus editions of the car, these should be swerved as should the entry level Extreme models.
 Whilst these cars are cheap to insure and have a good safety rating you will want to check that all the electrics, especially the air-con, work before parting with your hard earned cash.

 £3,000 buys you: A 2011 Renault Clio with a 1.2L 16 valve engine with around 60K miles on the clock

 Whilst this may not be the best looking car on our list with a boxy exterior that looks something like Postman Pat’s van, it is a highly reliable piece of engineering that is mechanically sound.
 If you want something that’s going to run and keep on running, the Nissan Micra could well be the car for you.
 With simple electrics that rarely fault or fuse and low running costs then this is an investment that’s not going to hoover up the rest of your cash.
 Pro tip – keep one eye open for abused ex driving school cars, or you might find yourself coughing up for a new clutch.

 £3000 buys you: A 2010 Nissan Micra 1.2L petrol engine with around 65K miles on the clock.

 Always remember to take any second hand car you’re thinking of buying out onto the road for a test drive.
-Here’s our handy article that gives you our top tips on dangers signs and how to make sure you’re getting maximum value.
 And then remember if you run your car well and take care over those student years there’s no reason why you can’t cash in your vehicle when you graduate and get a job.
 Most of the cars on our list hold onto a little bit of value allowing you to finally cash in when you move on.